Arkiv-Network/arkiv-sdk-js/README.md

     * One with data `"bar"` and a time to live of `2`, and a numeric annotation of `2`
     * One with data `"qux"` and a time to live of `50`, and a numeric annotation also of `2`

-    Notice that the type of each is GolemBaseCreate.
+    Notice that the type of each is ArkivCreate.

-4. It then calls client.createEntities to create the entities within Golem.
+4. It then calls client.createEntities to create the entities within Arkiv.
 Notice that this returns a promise of an array of items, each of which contain an `entityKey` and an `expirationBlock`.

 5. Next, it prints out various information about the current state.